jabrena/latency-problems/README.md

 Feature: Calculate the popularity of Indian gods in Mahabharata

 Background:
-The Mahābhārata is one of the two major Sanskrit epics of ancient India
+The Mahabharata is one of the two major Sanskrit epics of ancient India

 Scenario: Calculate the influence of Indian gods in Mahabharata
     Given a REST API about Indian Gods